retextjs/retext-equality/readme.md

 to get started.
 See [`support.md`][support] for ways to get help.

+This project has a [code of conduct][coc].
+By interacting with this repository, organization, or community you agree to abide by its terms.

 To create new patterns, add them in the YAML files in the [`data/`][script] directory, and run `npm install` and then `npm test` to build everything.
 Please see the current patterns for inspiration.
-New English rules will be automatically added to `rules.md`.
+New English rules will automatically be added to `rules.md`.

-Once you are happy with the new rule, add a test for it in [`test.js`][test] and open a pull request.
+When you are happy with the new rule, add a test for it in [`test.js`][test], and open a pull request.

-This project has a [code of conduct][coc].
-By interacting with this repository, organization, or community you agree to abide by its terms.

 ## License